Robert Alai

+Robert Alai Onyango, HSC is a Kenyan politician, blogger and cyber-activist who currently serves as Member for County Assembly Kileleshwa ward in Nairobi City County.

-Robert Alai, HSC is a Kenyan blogger and cyber-activist.
-Alai, who used to run the now defunct information technology weblog at Techmtaa.com has earned notoriety for his stream of social rants.
-He has been sued and briefly incarcerated for his highly opinionated political and sometimes personal attacks on politicians, government officials and business leaders.
+Alai, who used to run the now defunct information technology weblog at Techmtaa.com earned notoriety for his stream of social rants.
+He was then sued and briefly incarcerated for his highly opinionated political and sometimes personal attacks on politicians, government officials and business leaders.

-Notable incidents
+Career

+Activism

 On 17 June 2019 Robert Alai was arrested in Nairobi and detained for 14 days for sharing gory photos of police officers who were killed by an IED attack in Wajir.
 In the wake of the Westgate shopping mall attack in Nairobi where over 65 people were killed, Alai was praised, both by local and international media for his timely and creative use of social media, mainly Twitter, to provide updates of what was happening at the mall.
 His accounts were considered as being more accurate than - and sometimes contradicting - the updates provided by the authorities.

-Controversy and arrests
+Controversies

+Violation of Privacy Laws

 In December 2014, Ndegwa Muhoro, the Kenya CID Chief, ordered the arrest of Robert Alai for allegedly sharing President Uhuru Kenyatta's contacts on Twitter.
 He was consequently charged "with undermining Uhuru".
 Alai's Twitter handle @robertalai was suspended on 18 December 2014, but was later reinstated.

+Land Grabbing and Land scams

+In May 2025, Daily Nation reported Alai to be involved in land grabbing of private property of a company in Runda by forcefully and illegally taking over the land owned by the private company.
+Alai was reported to have broken into the property along with goons using crude weapons who then proceeded to attack the director of the company owning the property.
+The reports shocked many who hailed Alai as a whistleblower of lands scams in Kenya but was now doubling up by active individual participation in other land scams.
+According to the director of the company, Alai was reported to intimidate police officers using his political connections when the matter regarding the land scam was reported at Runda police station.
+In the same Matter Alai was sued in the environment and lands court with the company seeking temporary injunctions against Alai and his agents.